dariodepa/tiledesk-docs/widget/web-sdk.md

 Example:

 In the following example Departments are filtered based on the current widget language.
-Department language got from the Department description field.
+Actually a Deparment doen't provide a specific "language" field.
+In this example Department language is put in the Department description field.
+A next update will provide specific Department "tags" (or "lables") that will be used to save specific informations into the Department resources.

 ```text
 <script type="application/javascript">